TR94/battleships/README.md

 ## Strategy
 This programme is purely for fans of the Battleships game and therefore has no commercial drivers.
 With this in mind the only strategic requirements for this programme are to ensure the user has an authentic Battleships experience which:
 - is against a fair opponent
-- provides feedback on the game play
+- is interactive and provides feedback on the game play
 - follows the rules accurately

 ## Scope